bobharner/tapestry5-hotel-booking/README.md

 	https://tapestry-app.apache.org/hotels/

 This is Tapestry's take on a classic "Hotel Booking" application (ala Seam).
+It
+demonstrates:

+* Simple page navigation
+* Custom components
+* Form validation and submission
-It demonstrates simple page navigation, form validation and submission, session management (including a shopping-cart-like mechanism), and easy annotation-based authentication/authorization.
+* Session management (including a shopping-cart-like mechanism)
+* Partial-page updates (AJAX)
+* Localization (English & Spanish)
+* Form fragments
+* Easy annotation-based authentication/authorization

 Building and running the app is easy.
 It uses maven and jetty, so you just need to do: